perfana/perfana-docs/docs/demo.md

   git clone https://github.com/perfana/perfana-demo.git
   ```
   or download [here](https://github.com/perfana/perfana-demo/archive/master.zip)

-  > If you use the download option, extract the zip to a directory named `perfana-demo`!
+  > If you use the download option, make sure to extract the zip to a directory named `perfana-demo`!

 * Inside the repository root run
   ```